 Back in the 1970s we lived and worked in the Warrumbungle National Park.
 Our house was situated at the western end of the park at the foot of Chalker’s Mountain.
 One day during our first spring we went for walk along a wooded ridge, north of the house.
 At the top of the ridge we found ourselves shoulder deep in masses of a mintbush in full flower.
 This is one of our enduring memories of our time in the Warrumbungles.
 The fact that we nearly tripped over a sleeping feral pig, at the same time, is another story.

 Subsequent investigation identified the mintbush as Prostanthera nivea var. induta.

 After leaving the Warrumbungles, we lost touch with this splendid plant but after moving to Armidale found that an Australian Plants Society member had a specimen in his garden.
 A kind donation of cuttings means that there are places where we are again shoulder deep in Prostanthera nivea var. induta this time in our garden west of Armidale.

-Pruning is appreciated and this will keep plants from becoming straggly.
+Pruning is advised as this will keep plants from becoming straggly and promote more flowers.

 Another virtue of this variety is that propagation from cuttings is rapid.

 Plants may be grown from fresh seed.
 However, cuttings are frequently and reliably used, usually semi-hard wood or soft tip material, which strike well in spring or autumn.

 The type specimen was collected by Charles Moore, an early director of the Royal Botanic Gardens, Sydney, along the Castlereagh River prior to 1870.